KamiFin/EVMVolumeMaker/README.md

 Some tokens require special handling due to their transfer mechanisms:
 - DAWAE Token: Uses 200,000 gas limit on BSC (instead of standard 100,000)
 - Tokens with Transfer Fees: Scripts automatically handle tokens with transfer taxes/fees

+## Gas Efficiency
+- Default mode recovers only native tokens to minimize gas costs
+- Use --with-tokens flag when you need to recover both native and token balances
+- The script optimizes gas usage by:
+  - Prioritizing wallets with sufficient gas
+  - Batching operations efficiently
+  - Using chain-specific gas strategies

 ## Script Descriptions